gavinspearhead/urdvm/README.md

 * You can now update spots under supply / spots, then actions / update spots.
 You can also index newsgroups under settings / newsgroups or subscribe to rss feeds under settings / rss feeds.
 The results will we shown under supply / group sets and supply rss sets respectively.

 You can login to SSH with these credentials if necessary
-Username: urdusur
+Username: urduser
 Password: urd

 Note: don't expose the VM to the internet or other users on the local network, before changing the passwords.
-In URD this can be done under settnigs/ preferences / login.
+In URD this can be done under settings/ preferences / login.
 Make sure to also change the SSH account by logging in using:
 * ssh localhost -p 2222 -l urduser
 * passwd urduser